 One day rides:

 LBJ 100 Bicycle Tour This Hill Country bike ride leaves from the LBJ Ranch, a national historic park between Fredericksburg and Johnson City.
-Distance options of 10, 30, 42, 62-mile loops, plus an 85-mile route that’s new for 2012.
+Distance options of 10, 30, 42, 62-mile loops, plus an 85-mile route.
 In addition, LBJ’s daughter Luci Baines Johnson leads a 10-mile historic tour of the ranch with narrations at the landmarks.
 Hill Country Bicycle Touring Club.
-Dates: March 23-24, 2013.
+Dates: March 29, 2014 (time trial March 30).
 (See interview)

 Chainge the World Bike Ride in Gilmer, Texas, raises money for Refuge International, which develops programs providing adequate health care, nutrition, clean water and education in Central America.
 Bike ride options of 10, 20, 40 and 60 miles (100km).
 Date: April 27, 2013.